faasie/CH-HOA-Architctural-Standards/fences.md

 Landscaping must be included with the submittal.

-Construction details require all hardware to be galvanized, posts to be set in concrete, and finished side of fence must face the adjoining lots.
+Construction details require all hardware to be weather resistant, posts to be set in concrete, and finished side (where applicable) of fence must face the adjoining lots.

 Process:
 1. Each installation will be examined on its own merit.
 No previously approved installation shall constitute a precedent for approval.